nobodyme/blog/content/draft/aws-llm-league/index.md

 ...
 ```

 Full set of topics can be [found here](TODO).
 I generated to about 144 topics.
 The idea was to feed in these topics to QnACrafter and copy the generated answers but by default it only accepts 4 at a time.
 Customizing the app to accept more resulted in partial generation, I am assuming due to rate limiting.
-So, I quickly realized this is going to be time consuming and that it would be easier to write a python script instead that works with LLM models instead.
+So, I quickly realized this is going to be time consuming and that it would be easier to write a python script instead that works with LLM models.
 So, that's what I did, you can [find that here](TODO).

 The script takes in a list of topics, and generates N of questions for each topic.
 Each question is then passed onto another answer prompt which generates the answer.
 This gave me [my first dataset](TODO), roughly 850 odd instruction set.